lost-RD/HTMXxAppwrite-Todo/README.md

    ```
    content (string, required)
    ```
+4. Enable Document Security in the collection settings
-4. Create an API key with the following permissions:
+5. Create an API key with the following permissions:
    - databases.collections.read
    - databases.documents.read
    - databases.documents.write
    - databases.documents.delete
+   - users.read
+   - users.write

-5. Note down the following values:
+6. Note down the following values:
    - Project ID
    - API Key
    - Database ID
    - Collection ID

+## Security Model

+The application implements a robust security model:

+- User Authentication:
+  - Secure registration and login system
+  - Session-based authentication
+  - Automatic session cleanup on logout

+- Document Security:
+  - Each todo item is owned by its creator
+  - Users can only see their own items
+  - Document-level permissions using Appwrite's security rules
+  - Automatic permission validation on all operations

+## User Interface

+The application features a responsive design that works well on both mobile and desktop:

+- Desktop:
+  - Clean, minimal interface
+  - Action buttons appear on hover
+  - Smooth transitions and animations
+  - Intuitive edit and delete controls

+- Mobile:
+  - Touch-friendly interface
+  - Always-visible action buttons
+  - Compact header design
+  - Optimized spacing and typography

 ## Quick Start